mintty/mintty/wiki/Tips.md

 ### Alternative fonts ###

-Mintty supports up to 9 alternative fonts that can be selected as character attributes (see Text attributes below).
-They are configured in the config file (see manual page).
+Mintty supports up to 10 alternative fonts that can be selected as character attributes (see Text attributes below).
+They are configured in the config file (see manual page), except for font 10 which has a default preference; mintty will try to find a Fraktur or Blackletter font for it on your system.
 <img align=top src=https://github.com/mintty/mintty/wiki/mintty-alternative-fonts.png>